yzyouzhang/yzyouzhang.github.io/index.md

 [//]: # (This project is a slight customization based off of some great work by [NC State University Libraries](https://www.lib.ncsu.edu/. )

-I am a Seniro Researcher on Spatial Audio and Multimodal AI at [Dolby Laboratories](https://www.dolby.com/) and a PhD candidate at the [Audio Information Research Lab](https://labsites.rochester.edu/air/), University of Rochester, NY, USA.
+I am a Senior Researcher on Spatial Audio and Multimodal AI at [Dolby Laboratories](https://www.dolby.com/) and a PhD candidate at the [Audio Information Research Lab](https://labsites.rochester.edu/air/), University of Rochester, NY, USA.
 I am fortunate to work with [Prof. Zhiyao Duan](https://hajim.rochester.edu/ece/sites/zduan/) during my PhD.
 Take a look at [my CV](./You_Neil_Zhang_CV_2025_Jul.pdf).

 My research focuses on applied machine learning, particularly in speech and audio processing.
 This includes topics such as **spatial audio, audio deepfake detection, and audio-visual rendering and analysis**.
 My research contributions have been showcased at prestigious venues such as ICASSP, WASPAA, Interspeech, SPL, TMM.
 I received recognition through the Rising Star Program in Signal Processing at ICASSP 2023, the Graduate Research Fellowship Program from National Institute of Justice, and IEEE Signal Processing Society Scholarship.